 Critical Buddhist Studies is the studies of Buddhism directed by critical thinking, usually engaged by Buddhists to gain the best understanding of the religion.

 Why do Buddhists need CBS?
-This is a pressing problem in our time, which is called post-truth1 era.
+This is a pressing problem in our time, which is called post-truth era.
 In short, If you are not critical enough on everything nowadays, you are likely to be a victim of manipulations.
 Apart from politics, from which the notion of post-truth originated, religion is also one of the most active domain that reality is manipulated, or ignored completely, for various benefits, sometimes not the benefits for the adherents themselves but just for those who control the narration of truth.

 Most religious adherents normally believe, without using proper reasoning, that what is told from authorities is the unquestionable, unchallengeable truth.
 That is a sign of unhealthy condition of their being, because they can be moved in any direction, or do anything complying with the controllers’ will and benefits.

-In religious world, manipulation normally looks subtle, particularly Buddhism, in which many things look very reasonable comparing to other religions.2 Still, when certain domination is formed over the religion, the reasonableness is subject to manipulation eventually.
+In religious world, manipulation normally looks subtle, particularly Buddhism, in which many things look very reasonable comparing to other religions.
+Still, when certain domination is formed over the religion, the reasonableness is subject to manipulation eventually.

 However, it is also true that not every manipulation is bad.
 Certain kind of social management (by using religious means) can end up in solidarity and well-being.
 The very problem is the management often goes surreptitiously (as a good Machiavellian style of ruling).
 Critical attitude sees this as a sign of danger or unhealthy condition.